 The solution models we have been building can be woven into a well-integrated education alive with real-life relevance.
 We can include models that increase physical activity, models that explore whole foods with our youth, models that wrap this into organic gardening and cooking, models that incorporate vermiculture, composting, and recycling.

 Our system of education embraces so many disciplines, creating a single location for work in all of these areas.
-There is, quite simply, no societal dilemma we face, or problem in need of solving, that we cannot bring to the education of our youth and teachers for problem solving.
-It is a think tank predisposed toward activism, with youth desirous of inclusion in real life, real-time engagement, wanting to act upon that which they are taught.
+There is, quite simply, no societal dilemma we face that we cannot bring to the education of youth and teachers for problem solving.
+Schools are a think tank predisposed toward activism, with youth desirous of inclusion in real life, real time engagement, wanting to act upon that which they are taught.
 We can educate and problem solve at the same time.

+It is time to use the resources we have and link them to education with an established tool – service learning – and begin making the changes needed, together.
+We can initiate this now, among ourselves.
 We can draw from models we have created that are of the people, we can create more together, by the people, and better our local, national and global conditions for the people.